 If your doctor suspects a serious physiological cause, such as in sleep apnea, you should be referred to a sleep specialist for further testing.

 There are a range of treatments for insomnia.
-If you are diagnosed with sleep apnea, your doctor may recommend treatments like losing excess weight, using a continuous positive airway pressure (CPAP) machine, or undergoing surgery if other treatments fail.
+If you are diagnosed with sleep apnea, your doctor may recommend treatments like losing excess weight, using a continuous positive airway pressure (CPAP) machine, or surgery if other treatments fail.

 For other causes of insomnia, your doctor may recommend that you make lifestyle changes, such as improving your sleep hygiene.
 This involves strategies like: